victormf2/gosyringe/README.md

 gosyringe is a depency injection library for Go inspired in [tsyringe](https://github.com/microsoft/tsyringe).

-## Dependency injection in Go?
-Why do I need this?
+## Why do I need this?

-Well, if you don't want to waste your time setting up your application entrypoint by repeatedly passing repositories and services drilling down constructor calls, then this library is for you.

-This is also very useful for test setups.
+This is good for:
+- Application setups like wiring services constructor calls automatically
+- Centralized configuration
+- Makes it easy writing tests with mocks

-Don't take my word for it, go see the [examples](./internal/examples).
+Don't take my word for it, go see the [examples](./internal/examples/README.md).

 ## Getting Started